-What is the Statute of Limitations in a North Carolina Car Accident Claim?
+What is the Statute of Limitations on a North Carolina Car Accident Claim?

 Time Limits for Filing an Injury Case After an Auto Accident in North Carolina

-There are some exceptions to the three-year deadline, which can be clarified by an experienced North Carolina personal injury attorney at Riddle & Brantley.
-If you were hurt or lost a loved one in a senseless car accident, call 1-800-525-7111 for a FREE consultation.
-The case review comes with no obligation and provides an excellent opportunity to explore your options for legal recovery.
+There are some exceptions to this three-year deadline, which can be clarified by an experienced North Carolina personal injury attorney at Riddle & Brantley.
+The case review comes with no strings attached and provides an excellent opportunity to explore your options for recovery.

-Our North Carolina car accident lawyers offer results-driven advocacy on a contingency fee basis, so you owe nothing unless we secure money damages through a settlement or verdict.
+Our North Carolina car accident lawyers offer results-driven advocacy on a contingency fee basis, so you won’t pay any attorney fees unless we secure financial compensation for you through a settlement or verdict.

-Do Statutes of Limitation Apply to Accident Insurance Claims?
+Do Statutes of Limitations Apply to Car Accident Insurance Claims?

-North Carolina’s statutes of limitation apply to civil lawsuits, and do not have any bearing on insurance claims.
+North Carolina’s statutes of limitation only apply to civil torts (lawsuits) and do not have any bearing on insurance claims.
 The time limits for this process will depend on your insurance carrier and policy language.
-However, if the time designated in your policy expires, then the insurance company may deny your claim.

 Regardless of whether you pursue an insurance claim or not, it’s important to remember that the clock starts ticking the day of your accident.
 In this regard, it’s prudent to retain a qualified car accident attorney to help you from the very beginning.
 A legal advocate can gather crucial evidence, speak to eyewitnesses, and present a strong case to adjustors.
 In the event the insurance company refuses to settle fairly, your lawyer may file an injury suit well before the statute of limitations runs out.